 It paid off.
 Three years later, after his pieces started selling, he staked his modest fortune on the Georg Jensen company in Bredgade in Copenhagen.
 It was a wise move.
 His elegant designs and sense of quality and craftsmanship were in demand and sold not only in Denmark and Scandinavia, but he soon opened up shops abroad.
 Although he worked with associates which kept his business alive and moving forward, Georg Jensen himself focused on design, thereby ensuring his products from jewellery to candle holders stayed firmly on brand.

 With a quick temper, a big personality and energising work ethic, Jensen created a sense of pride and loyalty among his staff which also help his brand move forward quickly.
 And this helped establish him as a founding father of the modern movement in Danish design.
-Ironically, what shaped his sense of minimalist elegant style was time spent abroad.
-Jensen had won a travel grant and after seeing “beautiful things in galleries and ugly things in shops” he merged the two and decided to make “beautiful things sold in shops”.
-That meant functional things that were also beautiful things to looks at and sell as well as use.
-Or see his iconic Daisy diamond studded yellow gold earrings HERE on Amazon.
+Scandinavian Jewelry: Georg Jensen shaped his sense of minimalist elegant which he honed while abroad.
+Jensen had won a travel grant and after seeing “beautiful things in galleries and ugly things in shops”.
+He merged the two and decided to make “beautiful things sold in shops”.
+That meant functional things that were also beautiful things to looks at.
+See his iconic Daisy diamond studded yellow gold earrings HERE on Amazon.

 Georg Jensen Prices – Middle to High End

-For 30 years Georg Jensen dominated the world of jewelry design and on his death in 1935, the American newspaper The New York Herald Tribune described him as the greatest silversmith of the last 300 years.
-The brand got into trouble, however, already while Jensen was alive.
+For 30 years Georg Jensen dominated the world of jewelry design.
+On his death in 1935, the American newspaper The New York Herald Tribune described him as the greatest silversmith of the last 300 years.
+However, the brand had got into trouble well before his death.

-He kept selling shares in order to expand – he was also a widower several times over with children to look after – and eventually lost control of his own business.
+Jensen kept selling shares in order to expand – he was also a widower several times over with children to look after.
+And eventually he lost control of his own business.
 When he married a fourth time, his shareholders, the family of wife number three, found it hard to work with him and he ended up without much say.

 Georg Jensen in London – Success and Sorrow

-For several years the flagship store was at the centre of Bond Street – it has since moved to the uber chic Mount Street and Westfield shopping centre.
-There is hardly a girl or young woman in Denmark who doesn’t have the Daisy earrings or ring, or necklace, on her wish list.
+For several years the flagship store was at the centre of Bond Street.
+It has since moved to the uber chic Mount Street and Westfield shopping centre.
+There is hardly a woman in Denmark who doesn’t have the Daisy earrings or ring, or necklace, on her wish list.
 The Daisy collection has played an important part in Danish design in the last century – and this one.
 It was created to commemorate the birth of Princess Margrethe in Denmark in 1940.
 Indeed, the now Queen of Denmark’s nickname amongst family and friends is Daisy.

-The Danish national flower is a feminine, summery, white flower and represents a fresh look for a new beginning – the perfect graduation or coming of age gift.
-It comes as earrings, bracelets, rings, pendants, brooches, necklaces and much more – and in different colours, although mainly white and black.
+The Danish national flower is a feminine, summery, white flower and represents a fresh look for a new beginning.
+It’s the perfect graduation or coming of age gift.
+It comes in the form of earrings, bracelets, rings, pendants, brooches, necklaces and much more.
+And in different colours, although mainly white and black.
 If there is such a thing as a national jewelry collection, the Daisy is it.

 Georg Jensen Australia – The Danish Connection